Skip to content

 Credit reference agencies can use the full register but only to check your name and address if you are applying for credit, and for other purposes specified in law.
 You can ask us if you want more details.
 There is more information in the frequently asked questions page at the About My Vote website.

-The edited register leaves out the names and addresses of people who have told us they do not want to be on the edited register.
+The open register leaves out the names and addresses of people who have told us they do not want to be on the open register.
 It can be bought by, or passed on to, any person, company or organisation and it can be used for any purpose.
 This includes commercial activities such as marketing.

 Data protection law allows anyone to give notice that they do not want their personal information used for direct marketing.
-If you give us that notice, we will record your register entry as left off the edited register on a permanent basis.
+If you give us that notice, we will record your register entry as left off the open register permanently.
 Any request for this must be in writing.
 You can download this Data Protection Act section 11 form (16kB).
 It can be used to give notice by up to four people at one address.

 It is possible to search electoral registers using online commercial organisations.
-However, these organisations are only entitled to be supplied with information on the edited register.
+However, these organisations are only entitled to be supplied with information on the open register.

-You should contact the commercial organisation if you want your name removed from their online search because your name is not on the up-to-date edited register.
+You should contact the commercial organisation if you want your name removed from their online search because your name is not on the up-to-date open register.

 Some historical electoral registers and parish registers are available to view at Merton Heritage and Local Studies Centre.